Spanish, PhD

 Spanish Linguistics Track Language Tool and Additional Requirements

-Students in this track must complete the equivalent of three years of college-level study of Portuguese and the equivalent of one year of college-level study in each of two other languages.
+Students in this track must complete the equivalent of two years of college-level study of Portuguese and the equivalent of one year of college-level study in one other language.
 For students specializing in historical linguistics, one of those two languages must be Latin.

 Students may satisfy the language tool requirement by examination or by coursework at the University of Iowa or at another accredited university.
-Courses taken to fulfill the language tool requirements may be taken on graded S/U, P/N, or by audit.
+Courses taken to fulfill the language tool requirements may be taken on an S/U or P/N graded basis, or by audit.
 If the language tool requirements are satisfied by examination, the exam results must be documented in the student's file.
-The language tool coursework does not count toward the 57 s.h. of pre-thesis coursework required for the degree, except for the third-year-level coursework in Portuguese, which may be counted with the faculty advisor's approval if a student completed the course with a grade.
+The language tool coursework does not count toward the 57 s.h. of pre-thesis coursework required for the degree, except for the second-year-level coursework in Portuguese, which may be counted with the faculty advisor's approval if a student completed the course on an A–F graded basis.

-Students also must write two extended research papers and give two colloquium presentations based on these papers.
-The first paper must be in an area distinct from the intended dissertation research; it must be approved by a student's advisory committee by the end of fall semester of the second year of PhD coursework in order for the student to continue in the track.
-The second paper must be in the dissertation research area, must be of publishable quality, and must be approved by the student's advisory committee no later than the beginning of the semester in which the student takes the comprehensive exam.
+In addition to the course requirements, students must write a qualifying exam paper and a comprehensive exam paper.
+The qualifying exam paper must be of publishable quality, presented in a public colloquium, and be approved by a student's advisory committee by the end of the spring semester of the second year of PhD coursework in order for the student to continue in the program.
+The comprehensive exam paper must be in the dissertation research area and be approved by the student's advisory committee by the end of the fall semester of the third year in the PhD in order for the student to continue in the program.

 Timeline: Post-MA/MFA